 In the early days of computing, operating systems would offer APIs for an application to interface with the operating system.
 These early APIs were always local to the systems.
 For example, the Portable Operating System Interface (POSIX) specified a set of APIs that enabled an application written for one POSIX conformant operating system to run on another POSIX conformation operating system.
 Linux and BSD are examples of operating systems that conform to POSIX.
 APIs enabled portability.

 Programming languages offer APIs that provide a specification of classes of class methods that would let developers quickly build software to solve business problems knowing the “expected behavior” of the API without having to know the “actual implementation” of the API.
 This concept would also be leveraged by libraries and frameworks.
 APIs provided abstraction.

 Fast forward a few decades and APIs broke out of the local environment.
 Remote APIs allow manipulation of resources outside the system making the request through a communications network.
 APIs allowed integration.

 Based on the exceedingly abridged evolution, and looking back at that Wikipedia definition, we can see that, at a fundamental level, an API is a contract provided to you by a product or service that allows your product or service to communicate with it without having to know how they are implemented.
 Now how does this lead to automation?

 The Compass Platform

-Compass is our CPaaS offering.
+Compass Automation Platform is our CPaaS offering.
 Our goal for Compass is to be able to seamlessly integrate into our customer’s workflows and software systems while addressing their communication needs.
 We also want to continue developing Compass to keep pace with the rapidly changing industry.
 We believe that we can achieve this by building a modular system and leveraging the power of APIs.